mvranic/kubeless-apl-demo/README.md

 **Metrics server** addon is used for autoscaling.
 **ingress** addon is used for creating routes for functions.

-Optional can be enabled **heapster** which is old metrics for autoscaling and used for charts in dashboard.
+Optionally enable **heapster** addon, which is old metrics for autoscaling and used for charts in dashboard.

 ```
 minikube addons enable heapster